 A nationwide test used by most institutions to help determine college and university admission eligibility.
 The ACT test content consists of English, math, reading, and science.
-There is also a writing test.
-Many colleges require the writing portion to be completed.
+There is also a writing portion available which many colleges require.
 There are several dates between September and July (different dates than the SAT).
 Scholars may take the test more than once.
 Apply online at www.actstudent.org.
-For questions on ACT testing, registration, fee waivers and locations please contact the College & Career Readiness Counselor.
+For questions on ACT testing, registration, fee waivers and locations, please contact the College Career Readiness Counselor.